s-gv/course-registration-app/DOCUMENTATION.md

 TODO: Rest of the tables

 ## URLS
+Note: These URLs may change in even minor revisions and are not to be used as a public API.

 - `/participants/<participant_id>/delete`
   - Participant row with ID `<participant_id>` is deleted if the user signed in is authorized to perform the action.
   - POST only.